rfo909/CFT/README.md

 Written in Java and built with Maven, which results in a single JAR file.

-Tested on both Linux and Windows.
+Tested on both Linux and Windows, through continous use on both platforms.